CrowdStrike/zscaler-FalconX-integration/README.md

 ```

 ## Configure
-Input your configurations in config.ini
+Input your configurations in config.ini.
+Do not use quotes or ticks for any of these values.

 ```ini
 [CROWDSTRIKE]